 a.
 The first approach was to hang the rebel landowners who had killed British personnel, in order to threaten the people of Awadh by showing them the consequences of any revolts in future.

 b.
 The second approach was to reward the loyal landowners of Awadh.
-The British stated that if the landowners had not killed any British personnel and if they agree to submit before the British, they will be offered safety and can retain their share of lands.
+The British stated that if the landowners had not killed any British personnel and if they agreed to submit before the British, they would be offered safety and could retain their share of lands.